-1.2.6 CONTINUITY AND COMPLEMENTARITY OF COOPERATION
+1.2.7 CONTINUITY AND COMPLEMENTARITY OF COOPERATION

-1.2.6.1 Lessons learnt and experience
+1.2.7.1 Lessons learnt and experience

-Institutional cooperation between Poland and Ukraine plays an important role within the cooperation of the European Union and its eastern partners under the Eastern Partnership and under the Poland-Ukraine Cross-border Cooperation Programme.
+Institutional cooperation between Poland and Ukraine plays an important role within the cooperation of the European Union and its eastern partners under the Eastern Partnership and under the Interreg NEXT Poland - Ukraine Programme.

-The Poland- Ukraine Cross-border Cooperation Programme supports building and maintaining links between local and regional communities and entities across borders.
-The 2014-2020 edition included Belarus and had a total budget of over 201 million euro (183 M EUR of EU financing, 18,3 M EUR of beneficiaries co-financing), out of which in total approx. 188 million euro was allocated for implementation of projects under four thematic objectives: Heritage, Accessibility, Security and Borders.
+The Interreg NEXT Poland - Ukraine Programme supports building and maintaining links between local and regional communities and entities across borders.
+The 2014-2020 edition included Belarus and had a total budget of over 201 million euro (183 M EUR of EU financing, 18.3 M EUR of beneficiaries co-financing), out of which in total approx. 188 million euro was allocated for implementation of projects under four thematic objectives: Heritage, Accessibility, Security and Borders.
 Three types of projects have been supported: Large Infrastructure Projects which addressed Accessibility, Security and Borders, regular projects under all thematic objectives and microprojects aimed at the cultural and natural heritage of the Programme area.